Call for Abstracts – 2020

-The Canadian Psychiatric Association’s 70th Annual Conference is scheduled for October 22-24 in Vancouver at Sheraton Vancouver Wall Centre.
-As you know, the Annual Conference is the largest psychiatric CPD event in Canada and we look forward to welcoming 1,000 delegates!
+The Canadian Psychiatric Association’s 70th Conference is a virtual event scheduled for October 22-24, 2020.
+As you know, the Annual Conference is the largest psychiatric CPD event in Canada and we look forward to welcoming our delegates!

 The deadline for abstract submissions is 1 February 2020.
 Take advantage of the time saving online abstract submission process on the right.